Axual/ksml/docs/quick-start.md

-# Getting started
+# Quick start

 ### Table of Contents

 1. [Introduction](#introduction)
 2. [Starting a demo setup](#starting-a-demo-setup)
 3. [Starting a KSML runner](#starting-a-ksml-runner)
 4. [Next steps](#next-steps)

 ## Introduction

-KSML comes with an example setup, where a producer outputs SensorData messages to Kafka, which are then processed by KSML pipelines.
+KSML comes with example definitions, which contain a producer that outputs SensorData messages to Kafka, and several pipelines, which each independently consume and process the produced messages.

 ## Starting a demo setup

 After checking out the repository, go to the KSML directory and execute the following:

 ```
 docker compose up -d
 ```

 This will start Zookeeper, Kafka and a Schema Registry in the background.
 It will also start the demo producer, which outputs two random messages per second on a `ksml_sensordata_avro` topic.

 You can check the valid starting of these containers using the following command: